 The coat of the Boglen Terrier will be short and unlikely to shed.
-The color of their coat could be tuxedo or the traditional brown and white color of the Beagle parent.
+The color of their coat could be a tuxedo or the traditional brown and white color of the Beagle parent.
 Either way, both breeds don’t have multiple coat colors; it will be one or the other.
-Their coat also won’t be thick, or double-coated.
+Their coat also won’t be thick or double-coated.

-Boglen Terriers won’t have too much variety in regards to size or height, with them being 15-17 inches, and 7-30 pounds.
+Boglen Terriers won’t have too much variety in regards to size or height, with them being 15-17 inches and 7-30 pounds.
 Believe it or not, that range is quite low, as some breeds have over a 60-pound difference.
 This also means you won’t need to prepare for a potentially large dog.

 Obedience and crate training should be done at an early age.
 If you plan to crate train, make sure you get a crate that’s the right size.
 If you plan to harness train your Beagle Boston Terrier mix, get a smaller harness that’s sure to cover their body type.

-House training won’t be difficult for the Boglen Terrier, because they’ll be vocal if they need to go to the bathroom.
+House training won’t be difficult for the Boglen Terrier because they’ll be vocal if they need to go to the bathroom.
 Not only that, but they won’t have any accidents because of their size.
 Only toy breeds tend to have accidents, but if they do start to have accidents, it’s best to take them out more often.
 Put puppy pads around the house to they feel more confident in using the bathroom.

 Exercise & Living Conditions

 The Boglen Terrier doesn’t need that much exercise, and that’s mostly because of the Boston Terrier part of the mix.
-The Boston Terrier prefers to lay around on the couch and feel the energy of their family, rather than walk the block.
-Still, the Beagle is apart of them so, take them out for walks or a few games of fetch to keep them occupied.
+The Boston Terrier prefers to lay around on the couch and feel the energy of their family rather than walk the block.
+Still, the Beagle is a part of them so take them out for walks or a few games of fetch to keep them occupied.

 40 minutes of exercise is needed, and it’s recommended to take them out twice daily.
 An hour per day is preferred but not required.
 They are unlikely to be still wired after that, but if they are, try taking them to a dog park.
 The Boglen Terrier is very social and likes to be around different animals and people.

 Don’t keep the Boglen Terrier outside for an extended period of time.
-They won’t do well being chained outside, or neglected for a few hours at a time.
+They won’t do well being chained outside or neglected for a few hours at a time.
 They like to be around people and given a lot of attention.
 The Boglen Terrier will also prefer to be cuddled and generally be around their family, as both breeds are prone to separation anxiety.

 As with most designer breeds, the Boglen Terrier is less likely to have health problems.
-This is because of the genes that vary with the two parent breeds.
+This is because of the genes that vary between the two parent breeds.
 This does not mean that these pups will never have problems as they age, so you’ll want to watch their weight and feed them a healthy balanced diet.

-Boston Terriers major health problem is from their compressed snout.
+Boston Terriers’ major health problem is from their compressed snout.
 If your Boglen Terrier has this snout, this could set them up for Brachycephalic Airway Syndrome.
 Keeping exercise light if they have a pushed-in nose will be the best thing for them.
 Watch their breathing throughout the day.
 If you hear them snorting a lot, or if they sound short of breath, try to make them calm down.

 Besides that, they have shallow eye sockets that can bulge out.
 They could go blind if this isn’t looked after.
 Most of their other issues do arise from their eyes, so make sure to get frequent check-ups.